 The investment is in line with the Holding Company's strategy to enter into fast evolving growth space of Health and Wellbeing.
 As part of the Shareholders Agreement ("SHA"), Holding Company has acquired substantive rights which gives control over relevant activities of the business and right to variable returns through inter alia composition of Board, decision making rights, management control, and hence ZVPL is treated as a subsidiary.

-to the consolidated financial statements for the year ended 31st March, 2023
+(b) Transaction cost of ₹146 crores that were not directly attributable to the issue of shares was included under to the consolidated financial statements for the year ended 31st March, 2023

 (A) Purchase consideration transferred